0mWindyBug/GhostMapperUM/README.md

 You should read the detailed readme description in the original GhostMapper repo , in short :

-when a crash happens , crash related data needs to be saved to disk. drivers responsible to save data to disk on a crush are cloned with the prefix of 'dump_'
+when a crash happens , crash related data needs to be saved to disk. drivers responsible to save data to disk on a crash are cloned with the prefix of 'dump_'

 the idea behind this is that on a crash the system is is considered to be in an unknwon state , a driver responsible to save data to disk might be the one that caused the crash... to solve that , the kernel asks the clones to step in and write the data instead